Salt Lake City

 City Creek Canyon / Memory Grove

-City Creek Canyon is a wonderful resource so close to downtown Salt Lake, and a great respite from the summer heat.
+City Creek Canyon is a wonderful resource close to downtown Salt Lake, and a great respite from the summer heat.
 A 1.2 mile shared-use path through Memory Grove Park begins at State Street and Second Avenue, and extends north to Bonneville Boulevard.
 North of Bonneville Boulevard, the “path” in City Creek Canyon is a 5.8-mile paved canyon maintenance road that is closed to public automobiles on days that bikes are permitted (and vice versa).

-Summer: Bicycles permitted on odd numbered days ONLY from Memorial Day weekend until Sept.
-30. No bikes on Memorial Day or Labor Day regardless of date.
+Summer: Bicycles permitted on odd numbered days ONLY from Memorial Day weekend until September 30.
+No bikes on Memorial Day or Labor Day regardless of date.

-Winter: Bicycles permitted every day from Oct.
-1 to Friday before Labor Day, except during the deer rifle hunt.
+Winter: Bicycles permitted every day from October 1 to Friday before Labor Day, except during the deer rifle hunt.

 Parley's Trail